-LMGTE-PRO - destined more especially for professionals where up-to-date models are used as the basis for the race car.
+LMGTE-PRO - designed more especially for professionals where up-to-date models are used as the basis for the race car.

-LMGTE-AM - destined more for the 'amateur', where cars must be at least one year old and without further modification.
+LMGTE-AM - more for the 'amateur', where cars must be at least one year old and without further modification.
 This is designed to create a second-user market for GT cars.
 The crew is limited to only one professional driver.

 Hybrid cars are allowed to compete in LMP1 only and be classified provided they meet the specified, very detailed criteria.
 The fuel capacity for hybrids is 73 litres (petrol) and 63 litres (diesel).
-Four-wheel drive cars are now allowed but for hybrids only.
+The recovered energy can be used to drive either the front or the rear wheels.